SinaStB/Coding-Portfolio/README.md

 # Coding-Portfolio
-This is a portfolio of random projects I worked on during last 10 years.
+This is a portfolio of projects I worked on during last 10 years.